magento/merchdocs/src/marketing/product-recommendations.md

 {:.bs-callout-info}
 Some storefront pages restrict where you can place the recommendations.
 Refer to the table below for more information.

--  **Above main content** - Recommendations appear above the main content area just below the top navigation bar.
+-  **At the top of main content** - Recommendations appear above the main content area just below the top navigation bar.
--  **Below main content (default)** - Recommendations appear below the main content area and before any other content blocks on the page, like **Related Products**.
+-  **At the bottom of main content (default)** - Recommendations appear below the main content area and before any other content blocks on the page, like **Related Products**.

 ## Supported Recommendations for Each Storefront Page {#supportedrecs}